Kalpa (time): Buddhism

 In the Pali language of early Buddhism, the word kalpa takes the form kappa, and is mentioned in the assumed oldest scripture of Buddhism, the Sutta Nipata.
 This speaks of "Kappâtita: one who has gone beyond time, an Arahant".
 This part of the Buddhist manuscripts dates back to the middle part of the last millennium BCE.

 Gautama Buddha claimed an incalculable number of Buddhas lived in previous kalpas: Vipassi Buddha 91 kalpas ago, Sikhi Buddha 31 kalpas ago, and three prior Buddhas in the present kalpa.
-He confines his teachings to the present kalpa, the duration of which he doesn't arithmetically define, but uses a similitude:
+He confines his teachings to the present kalpa, the duration of which he does not arithmetically define, but uses a similitude:

 Were a man to take a piece of cloth of this most delicate texture [of fine cotton], and therewith to touch in the slightest possible manner, once in a hundred years, a solid rock, free from earth, a yojana [12 kilometres] high, and as much broad, the time would come when it would be worn down, by this imperceptible trituration, to the size of a mung seed.
 This period would be immense in its duration; but it has been declared by Buddha that it would not be equal to a Maha Kalpa.

 A similar similitude is found in the Mountain Pabbata Sutta (SN 15:5) of the Pali Canon:

 Suppose there were a great mountain of rock—a league long, a league wide, a league high, uncracked, uncavitied, a single mass—and a man would come along once every hundred years and rub it once with a Kashi cloth.
 More quickly would that great mountain of rock waste away and be consumed by that effort, but not the eon [kalpa].
 That's how long, monk, an eon is.